Ranjitha2509/ARVR_VR/README.md

 - **Three.js**: A JavaScript 3D library used for rendering the VR environment.
 - **WebXR**: Provides support for immersive VR experiences in web browsers.
 - **GLTFLoader**: A loader for loading 3D models in GLTF format.
-- **Troika-three-text**: A library for rendering text in Three.js.

 ## Contributing

 Contributions to TredFit are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Acknowledgements